How to Prevent Emails from Being Moved to Spam in Outlook?

 Microsoft Outlook’s junk folder is quite effective and can be further optimized with user input.
 It automatically relocates irrelevant emails to the junk folder, thus saving users’ time.
 There are also multiple filtering options that allow users to customize how they want their inbox organized by specifying which emails should appear in their inbox and which should be directed to the spam folder.

-However, at times, legitimate emails are mistakenly identified as spam and moved to the junk folder in Outlook.
+However, at times, legitimate emails are mistakenly identified as spam and moved into the junk folder in Outlook.
 Consequently, users may overlook these emails if they don’t regularly check their spam folder.
-This might cause problems, particularly if the email is of importance or requires urgent attention.
+This might cause problems, particularly if the email is important or requires urgent attention.

 This misplacement can result from either the server flagging emails as spam or your filtering settings being too stringent.

 Additionally, Outlook allows you to add trusted senders whose emails you do not want to be sent to the spam folder.
-With that said, the following three methods will ensure that emails reach your inbox instead of the spam or junk folder.
+The following methods will ensure that emails from trusted senders reach your inbox instead of the spam or junk folder.

 1. Mark Spam Mail in the Junk Folder as ‘Not Junk/Spam’